CarlMurray/bliss-pp1/README.md

 ## Design
 - To guide the development process, wireframes and mockups were designed in Figma.
 These early designs provided a clear direction for the project, although the final build may differ slightly from the initial designs as various iterations were explored throughout development.
 - A muted colour palette was chosen to represent the site's values of calmness and peace, while creating an atmosphere of "bliss" for users.
 Coolors was used to generate the [presentation image](https://coolors.co/ffffff-fae5ce-f7e5d1-fcd3a3-f5cb82-e3b66a-7a5e40-3b3b3b-ff5f33) of the colour palette.
-- PT Serif was used for headings in the site and was chosen as it's traditional appearance conveys a sense of elegance and sophistication, and perfectly matches the theme of mindfulness.
-Conversely, PT Sans was chosen for the body text as it's simplicity and modernity provide balance to the serif typeface.
+- PT Serif was used for headings in the site and was chosen as its traditional appearance conveys a sense of elegance and sophistication, and perfectly matches the theme of mindfulness.
+Conversely, PT Sans was chosen for the body text as its simplicity and modernity provide balance to the serif typeface.
 Using two complimentary fonts, one for headings and one for body, creates a clear visual hierarchy of content for the user.

 ![Alt text](/assets/img/readme-img/figma-screens.png "Figma screens")